agardnerIT/site/_posts/2019/2019-12-07-wordpress-serverless-architectural-overview.md

 Obviously I don't host any of this.
 GitHub handles the front end and AWS handles the Gateway and Lambda code.

 Another big advantage is that hosting is free.
 AWS Lambda provide 1 million requests and 400,000 GB seconds of compute time **per month**.
 Given that a contact form submission takes around 1 second, I'd need to exceed 400k contact form request per month to start getting charged.
-I'm nowhere near that!
+I am nowhere near that!

 ## Summary